josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🕸️_clone_friendly_architecture.md

 # 🕸️ Clone Friendly Architecture

-**First created:** 2025-08-07 | **Last updated:** 2025-08-26
+**First created:** 2025-08-07 | **Last updated:** 2025-08-29

 *Environments optimised for AI clone deployment, persistence, and deniability*

 ---

-> **Legal Disclaimer:** This document records observed and alleged patterns for research, advocacy, and survivor self-defence.
+> **Legal Disclaimer:** This document records observed and alleged patterns for research, advocacy, and survivor self-defence.<br>
 All institutional or individual references are allegations unless confirmed by public record.

 ---